 I cannot imagine my life without attending The GREEN Program.
 I learned to experience each day to its fullest.
 I learned not to worry about what was going to happen tomorrow because if you don’t live today then tomorrow may never come.

 GREEN was a study abroad experience that I do not think I could have had anywhere else.
 What I learned on the program and what I learned about myself will forever be with me as I continue on into the future.

 The goal of The GREEN Program is to bring students from a bunch of different universities in the United States and around the world to study sustainable and renewable energy practices in “green” places; specifically GREEN brings students to

 Iceland, Peru and Philadelphia.

 During my GREEN program in Iceland, I had the opportunity to sit in a classroom at Reykjavik University and learn from a professor about geothermal energy, hydropower and even biofuel.
-After learning in the classroom, my education was taken a step farther because I was granted access to geothermal, hydropower and biofuel facilities to see first hand how they operate.
+After learning in the classroom, my education was taken a step further because I was granted access to geothermal, hydropower and biofuel facilities to see first-hand how they operate.

-Some of these adventures included: snorkeling between tectonic plates, hiking on a glacier and experiencing the Northern Lights.
-These were some of my favorite activities during the trip.
-There was so much I was able to take away from this trip and still two months later am trying to digest everything that happened.
+Some of these adventures included: snorkelling between tectonic plates, hiking on a glacier and experiencing the Northern Lights.
+These were some of my favourite activities during the trip.
+There was so much I was able to take away from this trip and still, two months later am trying to digest everything that happened.

 When I came back from GREEN, I had made 41 new friends; 41 other people that had a similar mindset as myself in regards to a sustainable future.
 The trip really allowed me to grow and step out of my shell.
 New ideas sparked in my head and I came back a stronger, more motivated individual.